csc-training/hip-programming/docs/03-streams.md

 ::: incremental
-* Streams provide a mechanism to evaluate tasks on the GPU concurrently and asynchronously with the host
+* Streams provide a mechanism to compute tasks on the GPU concurrently
-  * Asynchronous functions requiring a stream argument are required
-  * Kernels are always asynchronous with the host
-  * Default stream is by `0` (no stream creation required)
 * Events provide a mechanism to signal when operations have occurred in a stream
   * Good for inter-stream sychronization and timing events